 It is an important measure to establish a formal relationship between authority and responsibility in management.
 In doing so, different authorities and responsibilities are divided into these various levels.

 This is the highest level of managerial hierarchy.
-The Board of directors, chief executive officer, managing director, president, chairperson, etc. are the common titles of the top level of managerial hierarchy.
+The Board of directors, chief executive officer, managing director, president, chairperson, etc. are the common titles of the top level of the managerial hierarchy.

 The task of the top level is to set the overall direction of the organization such as setting strategic plans, policies, and strategies to establish coordination among members for efficient achievement of predetermined goals.
 Then set plans and policies are then transferred to subordinate levels for implementation.

-The middle level lies between the top level and lower level management.
+The middle level lies between the top-level and lower-level management.
 This is the department level of the organization which is formed to conduct similar activities where different departments are created such as marketing, finance, production, procurement, sales, and other similar position.

 The main task of this level is to implement plans and policies developed by the top level through guiding, instructing, and controlling lower levels.